 5. West End

 This is definitely my favourite part of town.
 Of course I’m a theatre addict, so it’s not surprising.
-The heart of West End is Leicester Square.
-It hosts not only the half-price ticket booth for all the West End shows, but also cinemas, cool shops (M&M store anyone?) and restaurants.
+The heart of West End is in Leicester Square.
+It hosts not only the half-price ticket booth for all the West End shows but also cinemas, cool shops (M&M store anyone?) and restaurants.
 Twice I have walked across Leicester Square and casually ran into a movie premiere at Odeon cinema, including red carpets and Hollywood Stars.
 In how many other places does that happen?